Semantics meets attractiveness: Choice by salience: A testable model of salience

-There is also an apparent analogy with the approach of \cite{CherepanovFeddersenSandroni2013}, who consider a DM shrinking the set of feasible items using a choice correspondence $\Psi$ satisfying Axiom$\:\alpha$ (see Section 4.1 of the mentioned paper), before applying a suitable rationale (which is an asymmetric binary relation, or, in some cases, a linear order).\footnote{Recall that a choice \textit{correspondence} $\Psi \colon \X\rightarrow \X$ satisfies Axiom$\:\alpha$ when, for any $x \in X$ and $A,B\in\X$, if $x \in A \subseteq B$ and $x\in \Psi(B)$, then $x\in \Psi(A)$.
+In Sections~\ref{SECTION:restricted_model}\ref{SUBSECTION:CLLA} and~\ref{SECTION:relation with literature}, we shall extensively discuss the relationship of our linear model with several approaches of bounded rationality already present in the literature.
+Lemma~\ref{LEMMA:equivalence_of_rationalization_by_salience} already allows us to point out a few differences of this kind.
+For instance, \cite{BordaloGennaioliShleifer2012} adopt the notion of \textsl{salience function}, which can be seen as a cardinal version of a focusing filter.
+A choice correspondence, called an \textsl{attention filter}, is also involved in the model of \cite{MasatliogluNakajimaOzbay2012}; however, its properties and behavioral interpretation are different from those of a focusing filter.
+There is also an apparent analogy with the approach of \cite{CherepanovFeddersenSandroni2013}, who consider a DM shrinking the set of feasible items using a choice correspondence $\Psi$ satisfying Axiom$\:\alpha$ (see Section 4.1 of the mentioned paper), before applying a suitable rationale (which is an asymmetric binary relation, or, in some cases, a linear order).\footnote{A choice \textit{correspondence} $\Psi \colon \X\rightarrow \X$ satisfies Axiom$\:\alpha$ when, for any $x \in X$ and $A,B\in\X$, if $x \in A \subseteq B$ and $x\in \Psi(B)$, then $x\in \Psi(A)$.
 Note that for choice correspondences, WARP is stronger than Axiom$\:\alpha$, being equivalent to the join satisfaction of Axiom$\:\alpha$ and Axiom$\:\beta$ \citep{Sen1971}.} However, the focusing filter $\Phi$ in Lemma~\ref{LEMMA:equivalence_of_rationalization_by_salience}(iii) plays a role that is different from that of $\Psi$.